MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

 # Integrate SaaS apps for Zero Trust with Microsoft 365 overview

 The way people work has dramatically evolved in the last couple of years.
 The widespread adoption of remote work has created a shift in the way people access corporate resources.
 This shift highlights the reliance of organizations on cloud-based apps to ensure business continuity.
-Software-as-a-service (SaaS)  plays a key role in fulfilling this requirement, ensuring that applications and resources are available and accessible from any device with an Internet connection.
+Software-as-a-service (SaaS)  plays a key role in this workflow, ensuring that applications and resources are available and accessible from any device with an Internet connection.

-This solution steps through the deployment of key layers for integrating Software as a Service (SaaS) for Zero Trust with Microsoft 365.

 To ensure that access and productivity is secure, implementation of SaaS needs to align with the Zero Trust security model which is based on these guiding principles: